 We are grateful to an anonymous reviewer for highlighting this possibility.

-We used this implementation of time pressure (rather than giving people a fixed time window) as it reduces the possibility that participants will make a random choice (guess) in order to fit the time limit.
-Additionally, it is less artificial and previous literature showed that time pressure effects on strategy selection do not differ across these different implementations of time pressure (Glöckner & Hodges, 2011).
+We used this implementation of time pressure (rather than giving people a fixed short time limit) as it reduces the possibility that participants will make a random choice (guess) in order to fit the time limit.
+Additionally, this manipulation is less artificial and previous literature showed that time pressure effects on strategy selection do not differ across different implementations of time pressure (Glöckner & Hodges, 2011).

 Nonetheless, due to the variability in the WTP amounts across participants, in our study there was a dominant option (i.e., one where one of the options is superior both in terms of outcome and probability) in 15% of trials across all participants.
 Sensitivity analyses excluding these trials were conducted and any differences in results are reported.
 Detailed information on the sensitivity analyses can be found in the Supplemental Material.